 The Merseysiders came close to signing Ince in January but could not agree a fee with Blackpool during what were understood to be "heated" negotiations with the Championship club, which were complicated by the 35 per cent sell-on clause in the deal that took Ince from Anfield to the Seasiders in August 2011.

-Cardiff made their first formal move for Ince, with the player's father, Paul, the former England and Manchester United midfielder who is his manager at Bloomfield Road, admitting that Blackpool had accepted a bid from the Premier League newcomers.
+Cardiff made the first formal move for Ince, with the player's father, Paul, the former England and Manchester United midfielder who is his manager at Bloomfield Road, admitting that Blackpool had accepted a bid from the Premier League newcomers.

 However, Malky Mackay's men have not yet agreed personal terms with the youngster, opening up the possibility that he could still move elsewhere, and Goal understands that Ince's preferred destination would be a return to Anfield.